borgbackup/borg/docs/installation.rst

 Close msys.
 Navigate msys install directory and open mingw64_shell.bat

-Clone borg from github
+Clone borg from github.

 Run these commands in the borg source directory::

-    pip3 install -e .fake
+    pip3 install -e .
     echo "version = '$(git describe --tags)'" > borg/_version.py

-To run from windows commandline add msysdir\\mingw64\\bin to windows path enviroment variable and use python3 as python command
+To run from windows commandline add msysdir\\mingw64\\bin to windows path environment variable and use python3 as python command.

 Cygwin